Table of Contents

 How Long Does Thyroid Antibody Test Take?

-Once the laboratory receives your blood sample, the technical work begins.
-Thyroid antibody tests (TPOAb and TgAb) typically take between 2 and 5 working days to process.
-Some of our more complex panels, such as the Platinum profile which includes Reverse T3 and HbA1c, may lean toward the longer end of that window; for details, see the Thyroid Premium Platinum profile.
+Step 3: Laboratory Processing (2–5 Working Days) Once the lab receives your sample, processing for TPOAb and TgAb typically takes 2–5 working days.
+More complex panels, like the Platinum profile including Reverse T3, may lean toward the longer end of that window; see the Thyroid Premium Platinum profile for details.

 The Blue Horizon Method: A Responsible Journey